archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 #### BBS Alternative

-The current forum software uses Fluxbb which has it's last release more then a year ago and might cause issues in the future regarding security, performance and PHP compatibility.
+The current forum software uses Fluxbb which has its last release more then a year ago and might cause issues in the future regarding security, performance and PHP compatibility.
 We have custom patches applied to our current fluxbb instance so that searching does not DoS the MySQL database.